 - How does the Spanish healthcare system work?

-The Spanish National Health Service has an extensive network of health centers and hospitals throughout the country.
+The Spanish National Health Service has an extensive network of health centres and hospitals throughout the country.

 Also, in rural areas and in small villages there are local surgeries open on certain days with visits from healthcare staff from the region.

-Hospitals offer specialized attention, with access via referral from primary healthcare services.
-There are also Accident and Emergency services available at hospitals and some health centers.
+Hospitals offer specialised attention, with access via referral from primary healthcare services.
+There are also Accident and Emergency services available at hospitals and some health centres.

-You can check hospitals and health centres in Spain at the website of the Ministry of Health.
+You can check hospitals and health centres in Spain at the website of the Ministry of Health, Social Services and Equality.